SAP/spartacus-docs/_pages/fsa/features/fsa-inbox.md

 ## SPA Components

-Inbox feature consists of three components, and it comes within inbox.module:
+The Inbox feature consists of three components, and it comes within inbox.module:

 - inbox.component
 - inbox-tab.component
 - inbox-messages.component

-The Inbox component has inbox-tab at the top and inbox-messages at the bottom.
+The inbox component has inbox-tab at the top and inbox-messages at the bottom.

 ```html
 <li class="tab"